Mesothelioma (Amendment) Bill [HL]

 Overview

-The Mesothelioma (Amendment) Bill amends the Mesothelioma Act 2014 to add a research supplement to the existing levy on insurers.
-This supplement will fund research into mesothelioma, a cancer linked to asbestos exposure.
+This bill amends the Mesothelioma Act 2014 to add a research supplement to the existing levy on insurers.
+This supplement will fund research into mesothelioma, a cancer caused by asbestos exposure.

 Description

-This bill modifies the 2014 Mesothelioma Act by introducing a "research supplement" to the levy imposed on insurers.
-This supplement, capped at 1% of the existing levy, will be used to fund mesothelioma research.
-The Secretary of State must consult insurers, medical charities, research foundations, and other relevant stakeholders before setting the exact percentage and allocation of funds.
-The scheme administrator will manage the supplement, potentially delegating administration to an appropriate research funding body.
-Funds can be held and invested before allocation.
-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect upon passage.
+The Mesothelioma (Amendment) Bill amends the 2014 Act by introducing a "research supplement" to the levy paid by insurers.
+This supplement will be a percentage (up to 1%) of the existing levy amount.
+Regulations will determine the exact percentage and how the funds are allocated.
+The Secretary of State must consult insurers, medical charities, research foundations, and other relevant stakeholders before setting these regulations.
+The research supplement will be used to fund mesothelioma research through grants or other financial assistance.
+The scheme administrator will manage the funds, potentially with the help of an external research funding body.
+The bill applies to England, Wales, Scotland, and Northern Ireland and comes into force upon passing.

 Government Spending